overturetool/overturetool.github.io/_netmeetings/Net-Meeting-95.md

 See [Net Meeting Actions](https://github.com/overturetool/overturetool.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22action+net-meeting%22)

 * 80-1 No progress
 * 88-1 Some progress.
 NB, MV and PGL has started discussing this on Github.
 People are encouraged to take part in the discussion.
+See https://github.com/overturetool/overturetool.github.io/issues/18
 * 93-2.
 No progress.
-PGL will email the Porto people later today.
+PGL will email the people from Porto later today.

 ## Overture Language Board Status

-The LB has suggested moving the core meetings from 13:00 CET to 12:00 such that the core meeting is immediately followed by the LB NM.
+The LB has suggested moving the core meetings from 13:00 CET to 12:00 CET such that the core meeting is immediately followed by the LB NM.
 There were objections so the new schedule for the core meetings was accepted.
 In the future the core meetings will therefore start at 12:00 CET.
 PGL will update the meeting schedule accordingly.

 ## Status of VDMTools Development